Musical Misinformation: 10 Popular Myths That Many Artists Believe to be True

 7. “You need to know theory or play an instrument to make good music.” / “There’s only one right way to write a song.”

-Not true at all.
 Many singers and producers create amazing music purely by ear or instinct.
-Music theory and instruments are tools, not rules.
+Music theory and instruments can help, but they are not rules.
 There’s no single formula for creativity.

 8. “You need a big studio to make a hit.” / “Expensive gear = professional sound.”